microsoft/vscode-wiki/How-to-Contribute.md

 ```
 cd vscode
-yarn
+npm install
 ```

 Then you have two options:

 - If you want to build from inside VS Code, you can open the `vscode` folder and start the build task with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> (<kbd>CMD</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> on macOS).
 The build task will stay running in the background even if you close VS Code.
 If you happen to close VS Code and open it again, just resume the build by pressing <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> (<kbd>CMD</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd>) again.
 You can kill it by running the `Kill Build VS Code` task or pressing <kbd>Ctrl</kbd>+<kbd>D</kbd> in the task terminal.
-- If you want to build from a terminal, run `yarn watch`.
+- If you want to build from a terminal, run `npm run watch`.
 This will run both the core watch task and watch-extension tasks in a single terminal.

 The incremental builder will do an initial full build and will display a message that includes the phrase "Finished compilation" once the initial build is complete.
 The builder will watch for file changes and compile those changes incrementally, giving you a fast, iterative coding experience.